whiplashmerch/whiplash_api/README.md

 WhiplashAPI::Base.api_key = 'XXXXXXXXXXXXX'
 ```

 You'll likely want to start by testing in the Sandbox:

 ```
- WhiplashAPI::Base.test = true
+ WhiplashAPI::Base.testing!
 ```

+You can, also, check a very basic implementation/example inside `exe/whiplash_api` file.

 ### Usage

-The API currently gives you access to your Orders, Items, and OrderItems.
+The API currently gives you access to all endpoints supported by [Whiplash][whiplash] [Merchandising API][api].

 ```
 $ irb